Local Government Governance Panel

 In 2009 the LGA President launched the independent Local Government Governance Panel (the Panel).
 The Panel is an independent resource for Councils to use to assist them address complaints about the conduct of Council Members.

 Complaints to the Panel may be made under Part 2 of the Code of Conduct.
-A complaint will initially be considered by the Chairperson who will decide which Panel member or members would be best suited to investigate and assess each individual complaint.
+The Panel Manager will assess the complaint (see below for details) and if necessary decide which Panel member or members would be best suited to investigate.
 Please note: The Panel will not act upon any complaints received during the Caretaker Period under the Local Government (Elections) Act.
-If, in the opinion of the Chair the matter should be investigated, the investigation will occur after the Caretaker Period.
+If, in the opinion of the Panel Manager the matter should be investigated, the investigation will occur after the Caretaker Period.

-A copy of the Local Government Code of Conduct is available here.
+A copy of the Local Government Members' Code of Conduct is available here.

 Referrals to the Panel are made by Councils, in accordance with a Council's Complaint Handling Procedure under the Members' Code of Conduct.
 The Panel does not receive complaints directly from the public nor will it investigate allegations of misconduct under Part 3 of the Code of Conduct or fraud or corruption.
 The Governance Panel has an advisory role only and will prepare a report and recommendations in response to the complaint, for the Council's consideration.